saylordotorg/course_prdv251/Unit05.md

+---
+layout: default
+title: "PRDV251: HTML and CSS for Beginners"
+course_description: "This course provides students with an introduction to the core technologies used to communicate information on the Web: Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS)."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Coordinating HTML/CSS-Based Websites with Other Web Technologies and Going Live with a New Website** <span id="5"></span> *While we have already learned all of the basics of HTML and CSS and we